arrowhead-f/x509-profile/proposal.md

 }
 ```

-The `SubjectAltName` extension _must_ be used by all end entity certificates and must identify at least one DNS name or IP address.
+The `SubjectAltName` extension _must_ be used by all end entity certificates and _must_ identify at least one DNS name or IP address.
-The extension _must_ be used for CA certificates that handles CSRs directly via network application interfaces.
+The extension _must_ also be used for CA certificates that handles CSRs directly via network application interfaces.
 Use of the `IssuerAltName` is _optional_.
+Both extensions _should_ be marked as non-critical.

 The __Name Constraints__ extension makes it possible for a CA to restrict the set of values allowed for the `subject` and `SubjectAltName` fields in issued certificates.
 The extension _may_ be used.
+It _must_ be marked as critical if used.
 Please refer to RFC 5280 Section 4.2.1.10 for more details.

 #### 2.1.9.4 CRL Extensions